Gruntfuggly/todo-tree/README.md

 **todo-tree.ripgrep.ripgrepMaxBuffer** (`200`)<br/>
 By default, the ripgrep process will have a buffer of 200KB.
 However, this is sometimes not enough for all the tags you might want to see.
 This setting can be used to increase the buffer size accordingly.

-**todo-tree.tree.showInExplorer** (`true`)<br/>
-The tree is shown in the explorer view and also has it's own view in the activity bar.
-If you no longer want to see it in the explorer view, set this to false.

 **todo-tree.tree.hideTreeWhenEmpty** (`true`)<br/>
 Normally, the tree is removed from the explorer view if nothing is found.
 Set this to false to keep the view present.